spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/2-standalone-stream-kafka.md

 # Stream Processing with Apache Kafka

+**TODO Look at TODO comments from the Stream Processing with RabbitMQ for guidance....**

 We will start from Spring initializr and create three Spring Cloud Stream applications by choosing `Apache kafka` binder.

 The three sample applications include: